 His teaching and research focus on 1) general sustainability (including climate change), 2) connections between natural resources, conflicts and security; 3) economic theories and business models for sustainable development; 4) intercultural communication, from utilitarian / managerial approaches to integrative / holistic practices; and 5) the integration of environmental ethics, conservation psychology, intercultural studies and spirituality for social change and especially sustainability.

 He is currently editing a book on “new forms of insecurity in a globalized world,” such as climate change, ecosystems and natural resource issues, human, gender, and community challenges, technological challenges, and sub-and trans-national forces.

 Articles published in The International Journal of Climate Change: Impacts and Responses are peer reviewed by scholars who are active members of the Climate Change: Impacts and Responses Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground's editorial team.
 This engagement with the Research Network, as well as Common Ground’s criterion-based evaluation system, distinguishes our peer-review process from those of journals that have a more top-down, editor-centric approach to refereeing.

 The International Journal of Climate Change: Impacts and Responses reviewers are assigned to articles based on their academic interests and scholarly expertise.
 In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
-The reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The International Journal of Climate Change: Impacts and Responses.